GROWING NOSTALGIA: Timeless Daisies, Fashion and Festival Vibes & Vibrant Gardens with Award-Winning Designer Kathryn Cox

 This lasting connection between the daisy, rebellion, and peace continues to resonate across art, fashion, and gardening.

-At the RHS Hampton Court Palace Garden Festival, garden designer Kathryn Cox and Acacia Gardens, sponsored by Ella James, took this love for Woodstock a step further with the inspired ‘Flower Power Field’.
+At the RHS Hampton Court Palace Garden Festival 2024, garden designer Kathryn Cox, took this love for Woodstock a step further with the inspired ‘Flower Power Field’.

 Flower shows can get pretty raucous, no wonder the RHS Hampton Court Palace Garden Festival needed a chill-out zone, and Kathryn Cox delivered just that.
-Her 'Flower Power Field' balanced the dynamic energy of sensuous atmospheric ornamental grasses with a rainbow tapestry of Asteraceae, creating the perfect laid-back escape featuring a teepee festooned with Daisy chains and handmade ‘Flower Power’, ‘Peace’ and ‘Love’ placards.
+Her 'Flower Power Field' balanced the dynamic energy of sensuous atmospheric ornamental grasses with a rainbow tapestry of Asteraceae, creating the perfect laid-back escape featuring a teepee festooned with Daisy chains and illustrated ‘Flower Power’, ‘Peace’ and ‘Love’ signs by artist Katiemo London.
 The garden created a true chill-out zone amidst the festival's buzz.

 But how did she pull off such a natural-looking garden in a controlled environment like a festival?
 Kathryn shares her approach: